FREE SHIPPING on orders of $85 or more

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Grignon is distinguished by a number of regional variations.
 The many spelling variations of the name include Grignard, Grignon, Grignaud and others.

 This web page shows only a small excerpt of our Grignon research.
-More information is included under the topic Early Grignon History in all our PDF Extended History products.
+More information is included under the topic Early Grignon History in all our PDF Extended History products and printed products wherever possible.

 Grignon Settlers in United States in the 19th Century